 We have an informal network of coaches and consultants who have an affinity with Blueprint.
 The network is inclusive and open to any coaches or consultants who believe that the purpose of business should benefit society and respect the dignity of people.

 There is no formal structure or membership fee.
 People are welcome to engage at any level they wish.

 We arrange regular meetings to enable members of the network to share and discuss their experiences and to meet other like minded people.
-The next meetings will be on 10th March 2020 and 22nd September 2020.
+The next meeting will be on 22nd September 2020.
 If you would like to join us please contact Soulla Kyriacou.

 The purpose of the network

 - To help grow the Blueprint movement via coaches and consultants using Blueprint in their work with their clients and to guide their own businesses

 - Ultimately, to create a group of coaches and consultants who can work with large corporates to help them use the Blueprint thinking